A Bayesian Approach for the Network Reconstruction of Interdependent Critical Infrastructure Systems from Cascading Failures: Introduction

-Network reconstruction aims to infer the network topology from direct or indirect data that are inherently connected to the underlying network such as observations of dynamic processes on the network~\cite{clauset2008hierarchical,brugere2018network,gray2020bayesian}.
-Examples of such dynamic processes include the diffusion of news among social media~\cite{louni2014diffusion}, the propagation of cascading failures in infrastructures~\cite{little2002controlling}, and the spreading of influence among political parties~\cite{parmelee2011politics}.
-Although a single sequence of cascading failures may not provide sufficient information on the underlying network, combining many sequences of cascading failures can enable robust network reconstruction to obtain valuable insight into the functionality of the underlying network~\cite{pajevic2009efficient}.
+Network reconstruction aims to \textit{infer} the network topology from direct or indirect data that are inherently connected to the underlying network, such as observations of dynamic processes on the network \cite{clauset2008hierarchical,brugere2018network}.
+Instances include the diffusion of news among social media \cite{louni2014diffusion}, the propagation of cascading failures in infrastructure networks \cite{little2002controlling}, and the spreading of influence among political parties \cite{parmelee2011politics}, among others.
+Although a single sequence of cascading failures may not provide sufficient information on the underlying network, combining sufficiently rich sequences of cascading failures can enable robust network reconstruction to obtain valuable insights into the functionality of the underlying network \cite{pajevic2009efficient}.
+Data-driven network reconstruction approaches can be divided into: (\textit{i}) graph embedding-based approaches \cite{kipf2016semi,kipf2016variational,grover2016node2vec,hamilton2017inductive}, (\textit{ii}) optimization-based approaches \cite{madni2013systems,shen2014reconstructing}, and (\textit{iii}) the Bayesian approaches \cite{peixoto2019network,braunstein2019network,gray2020bayesian}.
+The first two approaches require information that is typically unavailable for critical infrastructure, whereas Bayesian approaches are commonly used to uncover the complete network structure from partial observations while accounting for \textit{uncertainty}.
+Bayesian approaches for network reconstruction are either (\textit{i}) parametric or (\textit{ii}) nonparametric.
+Parametric approaches require the network type to be known, whereas many real-world systems are comprised of a diverse set of interconnected networks that do not fall into a well-defined network type.
+Nonparametric approaches employ a probabilistic approach via a sufficient number of samples of possible topologies to identify the \textit{most probable} network.
+Prior studies equip Bayesian approaches with the epidemic spreading models and the information diffusion cascade models to infer structure from network dynamics \cite{peixoto2019network,gray2020bayesian}.
+This study develops a nonparametric Bayesian approach to infer the discrete posterior distribution for the topology of the target infrastructure network from observed cascading failures.